 Rodent Behavior Laboratory

-The Rodent Behavior Laboratory at NYU Langone offers equipment, facilities, and expertise that enable investigators to quantitatively assess a broad range of behaviors in mice and rats.
+The Rodent Behavior Laboratory (RRID: SCR_017942) at NYU Langone offers equipment, facilities, and expertise that enable investigators to quantitatively assess a broad range of behaviors in mice and rats.
 We provide an array of technologies and services at reasonable fees, including access to state-of-the-art equipment and facilities and comprehensive research support and training.
 In addition, we help you generate rigorous and reproducible results on a variety of standardized testing protocols.

 We also develop and validate novel paradigms to improve translation of preclinical behavioral results to clinically relevant outcome measures and create better tools for biobehavioral research.

 Staff scientists at NYU Langone’s Rodent Behavior Laboratory are continually innovating technologies and acquiring new equipment to enable effective research.
 Recent additions include custom-built running wheels and software for mouse home cages.

 We’ve also helped develop novel touch-screen tests to assess rodent attention, working memory, and reinforcement learning.

 To reserve time on an instrument, faculty, staff, and investigators must be registered in iLab.
 We have also provided iLab login instructions for NYU Langone, NYU, NYU College of Dentistry, and external users.